smoca-ag/m5stack_co2_sensor/Readme.md

 Topics are able to have subtopics: `office2/meeting_room1/co2 1100`.
 The following categories are provided by the device: `/co2`, `/humidity`, `/temperature`.

-#### Synchronization
+#### Time synchronization

-To keep time and firmware up to date the device synchronizes with servers each night between two and three o'clock.
+To keep time up to date the device synchronizes with a time server each night between two and three o'clock.

 #### Firmware updates